adam077x/SmallUnityGames/README.md

 Small unity games and prototypes i made.

 ## Braid
 This is small game made in Unity.
 Inspired by game called Braid.
-This game features time travel abilities.
-(NOT FINISHED)\
+This game features time travel abilities.\
 \
 ![](Braid.gif)